ymath-io/ymath.io/content/courses/chomp/index.md.md

 The scale of the problem is now clear; the number of reachable positions in a $12\times 12$ game is $2704156$ and the number of positions in a $25\times 25$ game is $1.26\cdot 10^{14}$.
 What this means is we need to keep things small, lest we find some powerful generalizations.

 Drawing small cases helped us understand certain generalizations—the "L", the square.
-While we could draw out larger and larger cases, writing a computer program proved helpful.
-We will explore the
+While we *could* draw out larger and larger cases, a computer program is generally better.
+We will explore this program, and other Chomp-related programs, in another article.

+as the size increases it becomes apparent that there is no simple strategy

 One important metric of a board is its total number of squares, which is $\operatorname{squares}(p)=\sum p$.
 The number of boards for which $\operatorname{squares}(p)=n$ is therefore the partition function $P(n)$, the number of ways to split an integer $n$ into a sum of positive integers.
 This function grows quite rapidly as $O(\exp(\sqrt{n}))$.
 And the total number of positions is.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg0NjYwMzQ2XX0=
+eyJoaXN0b3J5IjpbMTMzODkwMDcxMV19
 -->